- A growing number of companies are facing potential secular risk that could impair their long‑term growth prospects.

 Amount Netflix spends annually to develop new content

-In the transportation area, Tesla stock has not performed well this year, but the bonds have outperformed its equity.
-A recently completed common stock and bond issuance has helped to shore up the balance sheet and improve liquidity, while we wait for production volumes of refreshed models to improve.
 Like Netflix, Uber burns through a lot of cash and has borrowed in the high yield market over the past three years.
-We have invested in these bonds, and they have performed well even though the company is not yet profitable.
+The bonds performed well even though the company is not yet profitable.
 We believe that ultimately the ride‑sharing industry will have two players—Uber and Lyft.
 These companies should mature and coexist well together.
 Historically, such oligopolies have worked well economically.

 Energy is the largest sector in the U.S. high yield market and is confronting disruptive change from technological advances in horizontal drilling, enabling access to significant new reserves of oil and gas.
 We have invested billions of dollars in smaller exploration and production high yield issuers that are buying acreage and operating in fertile areas like the Permian Basin.
 They are exploiting these reserves in ways that were historically not economically feasible.